apita1423/libraryadventure-pp3/README.md

 ### Future Implementations

 - Add another adventure to the story.
-At the end of Library Adventure, there is an adventure to go on another adventure, but I added that it was still in the middle of brewing.
+At the end of Library Adventure, there is an option to go on another adventure, but I added that it was still in the middle of brewing.
 - I would also like to experiment with adding different characters to the story.

-### Accessibility

 ---

 ## Tools and Technologies Used